BYR4M/Icarus-Mods/README.md

 - Gold has now been made a Tier 2 Metal (needing a steel pickaxe or better)

 Our reasoning behind this change was because 'most' of the recipes requiring gold were Tier 2 or higher.
 So it just felt like the right thing to do.
 Nonetheless, your feedback is always welcomed.

--- BUILDING/STRUCTURE CHANGES --
-- Glass now has the same properties as concrete.
-We first mimicked stone but found that after a few storms the glass would still be significantly damaged.
-So we upped it to the next level which is concrete and have found it a better balance.
-We made this edit purely for base building and design purposes rather than logic.

 -- DAMAGE MULTIPLIERS --